mehrshaad/Apartment_Management/README.md

 # Apartment_Management
-Personal PyQt5 windows application which created for managing my personal apartment!
+Personal PyQt5 windows application which created for managing my personal apartment.

+#### it's capable of:
++ creating a new copy of `.FreeForm.xlsx` to place current month data.
++ convert `xlsx` (excel) file into `pdf` file.
++ creating a folder in case to place output excel files.
++ switchable visual graphics for ui
++ switchable light/dark mode for ui

 ### Run Guide
 ----